aliasgwynplaine/aliasgwynplaine.github.io/_posts/2025-01-25-troubleshotting-elixir-bootlin.md

 ```

 ## Some remarks on the `000-default.conf` file
 The repo does not specify in details what you need to change in the file.
+Ergo,
+You are likely to encounter a 404 Not Found or a 500 Internal Server Error.
 I
 present the contents of the file highlighting with **YOUMAYNEEDTOCHANGETHIS**
 what needs to be changed.